jesstytam/specieshindex/README.md

 ### :mega: Connecting to Scopus

-**Make sure you are connected to the internet via institutional access or acquire a VPN from your institution if you are working from home.**
+**Functions that extract data will only run if you or your institution are a paid subscriber.** Make sure you are connected to the internet via institutional access or acquire a VPN from your institution if you are working from home.
 Alternatively, if you are a subscriber of Scopus already, you can ignore this step.

 To connect and download citation information from Scopus legally, you will **absolutely need** an API key.
 Here are the steps to obtain the